aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

 <br>`ConsumerConfiguration conf = new ConsumerConfiguration()`
 1. Implement CryptoKeyReader::getPrivateKey() interface which will be invoked by Pulsar client to load the key when a key appears in the message.
 When one or more key appears in the message, Pulsar client assumes that the message is encrypted.
 Make sure not to perform any blocking operation within the callback, as it will block receive().
 <br>`byte[] getPrivateKey(String keyName)`
-1. Add CryptoKeyReader interface implementation to consumer config. e.g:
+1. Add CryptoKeyReader interface implementation to consumer config. e.g:<br>
 `    class EncKeyReader implements CryptoKeyReader {`

         byte[] encKeyValue;